flimflam-austin/hugo-cms-test/site/content/quick_reads/20180403-18-02-21-found-austin-bomber/index.md

       Why Did He Do It?

       Here's What We Know:
-    citation: 'Here''s What We Know:'
     _key: card-1-77201d07-b350-4fac-b486-1d68a5edd481
   - order: 1
     body: >-
-      > ‘We literally had Austin police officers running towards a vehicle that had an explosive device in it.
+      > "We literally had Austin police officers running towards a vehicle that had an explosive device in it.
 That detonated. **That is unbelievable courage.
-Those are heroes**.’
+Those are heroes**."

       Christopher Combs, FBI's special agent in charge - San Antonio Field Division, Mach 21, 2018
     _key: card-2-673b3863-dc86-4b23-ac7c-916beb5cd574